582Multimedia/web2-cms-animation/css-animation.md

-# Web Animation Techniques for Students
+# Web Animation Techniques for 582 Multimedia

-This guide covers essential web animation techniques to help students build engaging and interactive web experiences.
+Here are some notes developed with the help of ChatGPT.
+Some are good.
+Some not so good.
+Some are outdated.
+We will be fixing them up as we go.

 ---